Differential Forms are simpler than you’ve been told

 Forms dictate how domains of integration count for the integral

-We’ve seen the basis forms $\phi_x$ and $\psi_{xy} = \phi_x \wedge \phi_y$.
+We’ve seen the basis forms \(\phi_x\) and \(\psi_{xy} = \phi_x \wedge \phi_y\).
 We’d like to integrate them.

 In n-space, even the simplest integral needs to choose an direction.
-Looking at the the integral as the limit of a sum, let’s define a line $L$ as the domain of integration.
+Looking at the the integral as the limit of a sum, let’s define a line \(L\) as the domain of integration.

-Let’s integrate $f \phi_x$ over $L$ by decomposing $L$ into a series of segments $l_m$.
-The function $f$ would take values in points of the form $x_m = p + l_1 + \dots + l_m $.
+Let’s integrate \(f \phi_x\) over \(L\) by decomposing \(L\) into a series of segments \(l_m\).
+The function \(f\) would take values in points of the form \(x_m = p + l_1 + \dots + l_m \).

-$$ \int_L f \phi_x \approx \sum_{m=1}^{M} f(x_m) \phi(l_m) $$
+$$ \int_L f \phi_x \approx \sum_{m=1}^{M} f(x_m) \phi(l_m) $$Imagine \(L\) is a vertical line, that is \(l_m = c_m e_y\).

-Then the $\phi_x(l_m) = c_m \phi_x(e_y) = 0$ all vanish, and the integral is 0.
+Then the \(\phi_x(l_m) = c_m \phi_x(e_y) = 0\) all vanish, and the integral is 0.

-Now imagine $L$ is horizontal and $l_m = c_m e_x$.
-Then $\phi_x(l_m) = c_m \phi_x(e_x) = c_m $, and
+Now imagine \(L\) is horizontal and \(l_m = c_m e_x\).
+Then \(\phi_x(l_m) = c_m \phi_x(e_x) = c_m \), and

-And this looks very much like a plain old integral from single-variable calculus.
+$$ \sum_{m=1}^{M} f(x_m) \phi(l_m) = \sum_{m=1}^{M} f(x_m) c_m $$And this looks very much like a plain old integral from single-variable calculus.

-The form $\phi_x$ dictates that the vertical component of the domain of integration is ignored, and that if our domain of integration is “parallel to” $\phi_x$, then the integral is just a plain old integral.
+The form \(\phi_x\) dictates that the vertical component of the domain of integration is ignored, and that if our domain of integration is “parallel to” \(\phi_x\), then the integral is just a plain old integral.

 In the rest of this post we only need to consider domains of integration that are perpendicular or parallel to the form being integrated.